Islamic views on evolution: 21st century

 Maurice Bucaille, famous in the Muslim world for his commentary on the Quran and science, attempted to reconcile evolution with the Quran by accepting animal evolution up to early hominid species, and then positing a separate hominid evolution leading to modern humans.
 However, these ideas differ from the theory of evolution as accepted by biologists.

-Zakir Naik, a contemporary preacher of Islam and advocate of creationism rejects evolution on the basis that it is only a theory and not a proven fact.
+Zakir Naik, a contemporary preacher of Islam and advocate of creationism, rejects evolution on the basis that it is only a theory and not a proven fact.
 Seyyed Hossein Nasr, a prominent Iranian religious scholar, is also a supporter of creationism and refuses evolution for the "chance-like mechanism embedded in the process", the inconsistencies present within, and for the emendations that the theory had undergone since its inception; this view is similarly held by a former pupil of Nasr's, Osman Bakar.

 Modern scholar Usaama al-Azami later argued that scriptural narratives of creation, and evolution as understood by modern science, may be believed by modern Muslims as addressing two different kinds of truth, the revealed and the empirical.

 Another scholar, Muneer Al-Ali, argues that faith and science can be integrated and complement each other in explaining the complexity and mysteries of existence.

 A research paper published in 2016 by the Yaqeen Institute for Islamic Research wrote that there is not a consensus among scholars on how to respond to the theory of evolution, and it is not clear whether the scholars are even qualified scientifically to give a response.

 In 2017, Turkey announced plans to end the teaching evolution before the university level, with the government claiming it is too complicated and "controversial" a topic to be understood by young minds.

+The popular internet Arab-Canadian Salafi scholar Abu Iyaad has made articles and held recorded public speeches dealing with evolution and Islam.
+He made articles analyzing Darwinian evolution, saying that it is incompatible with classical Islamic thought.
+But in his later articles he made a distinction between Microevolution and Macroevolution, and started to argue that Charles Darwin had only found proof of Microevolution and not the latter.
+And in one article he had a discussion with a real Darwinist, and concluded it was lawful for Muslims to accept Microevolution but not Macroevolution.

+After the COVID-19 pandemic of the 2020s, Abu Iyaad started to say that modern virology is inherently linked to Darwinian evolution.
+And encouraged his listeners to be skeptical of the germ theory.